linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part I - Fundamental Analysis/Chapter 03 - Product Profitability Analysis.md

+---
+title: "Chapter 03 - Product Profitability Analysis"
+parent_directory: "VII.
+Corporate Finance/Valuation/Analytical Corporate Valuation/Part I - Fundamental Analysis"
+formatted: "2025-12-21 04:06:00 AM"
+formatter_agent: "obsidian-formatting-agent"
+cli-tool: "claude-code"
+primary_tags:
+  - product profitability analysis
+  - cost volume profit analysis
+  - contribution margin analysis
+secondary_tags:
+  - direct product costing
+  - full product costing
+  - variable fixed costs
+  - break even analysis
+  - contribution margin
+cssclasses: academia
+---

+# Chapter 03: Product Profitability Analysis

+## Abstract

-Abstract In this third step of the fundamental company analysis, attention is placed on product profitability.
+In this third step of the fundamental company analysis, attention is placed on product profitability.
 Company ability to create profit over time is a function of product profitability.
 An analysis of product capability to create profit is not easy because it requires good knowledge of product cost in every time of company life.
 In this context product cost is analysed on the basis of two main approaches:

-- direct product cost: it is based on the difference between variable and fixed costs:
+- direct product cost: it is based on the difference between variable and fixed costs
 - full product cost: it is based on the difference between direct costs and indirect costs.

 The definition of the standard product cost is a part of the problem.
 The other part is the analysis includes the actual product cost as function of the actual company cost.
 Therefore, the last part of the chapter focuses on the difference between budget and actual Net Income on the basis of the variance analysis.

-# 3.1 Direct Cost of Product
+## 3.1 Direct Cost of Product

 Profitability of the company is a function of product profitability.
 Therefore, to further understand the company's ability to create profit over time it is necessary to investigate into product profitability.

 In each period of company life, the right definition and knowledge of the product cost is one of the most relevant success factors.
 It is fundamental for pricing of the product and subsequently for the right measurement of product profitability and, in general terms, for company profitability (Anthony et al. 2011; Garrison et al. 2014; Atrill and McLaney 2018; Banker et al. 2000; Bhimani et al. 2015; Drury 2016; Kaplan and Atkinson 1998; Sahaf 2013; Seal and Rohde 2014; Tennent 2014).

-Therefore, with the correct measurement and knowledge in each period the product cost allows us to answer some fundamental questions such as: how much

-did the product cost?
+Therefore, with the correct measurement and knowledge in each period the product cost allows us to answer some fundamental questions such as: how much did the product cost?
 What is the right price on the basis of production costs on the one hand, and market competition on the other?
 What is product profitability?

 Consequently, the correct measurement of product cost is a fundamental for correct understanding of product profitability and company profitability over time.